 The writing appears to be on the wall: Students are no longer willing to go into debt for an education that offers no clear return on investment.
 As a result, a growing number of students are now looking for viable alternatives, including increased access to online courses and programs.
 Despite the growing demand, however, a recent Inside Higher Ed study suggests that online learning currently remains a much lower priority for most postsecondary leaders than free speech and politics.

-Among the study’s other key findings is a clear sense that while postsecondary leaders by and large remain strong supporters of the liberal arts, many are pessimistic about the future of liberal arts programs and liberal arts colleges.
-Many surveyed leaders are also currently concerned about how to promote civic engagement and civic discourse on their campuses, given the nation’s current political conflicts.
-The Inside Higher Ed survey also found that compared to past years, more provosts now recognize the value of competency-based education but public institution provosts were more likely to be supportive than those in private institutions.
+Among the study’s other key findings is a clear sense that while postsecondary leaders by and large remain strong supporters of the liberal arts, many are pessimistic about the future of both liberal arts programs and colleges.
+Many surveyed leaders are also currently concerned about how to promote civic engagement on their campuses, given the nation’s current political conflicts.
+The Inside Higher Ed survey also found that compared to past years, more provosts now recognize the value of competency-based education with provosts working the public system more likely to be supportive overall.

 Other key survey findings concern faculty readiness to embrace digital learning and assessment tools:

 While many students certainly share academic leaders’ concerns about politics, free speech, and the current campus climate, they are also concerned about gaining increased access to online learning platforms that can expand how, when, and where they pursue their degrees.
-The ECAR Study of Undergraduate Students and Information Technology, released in fall 2017, found that for four years running, the number of students preferring a blended learning environment that includes “some to mostly online components” had increased while students preferring a face-to-face only learning environment had continued to decline.
-What the recently released Inside Higher Ed study appears to suggest is that as university leaders scramble to keep the peace on their campuses and anticipate potential federal cuts to higher education, online learning seems to be at risk of getting pushed down the priority list.
+The ECAR Study of Undergraduate Students and Information Technology from late 2017 found that for the fourth year in a row, the number of students preferring a blended format has increased.
+What the recently released Inside Higher Ed study appears to suggest is that as university leaders scramble to keep peace on their campuses, online learning may be at risk of getting pushed down the priority list.